gitlabhq/gitlabhq/doc/topics/autodevops/index.md

 created, and is uploaded as an artifact which you can later download and check out.

-In GitLab Enterprise Edition Starter, differences between the source and target branches are also
+In GitLab Starter, differences between the source and target branches are also
 [shown in the merge request widget](../../user/project/merge_requests/code_quality_diff.md).